Yahoo hacked by Russian spies, Department of Justice charges cyber criminals

-The Department of Justice said on Wednesday that it had charged four hackers responsible for the second largest breach in history, which Yahoo revealed last September.

-The state-sponsored hackers in Russia and Canada were hit with wire fraud, trade secret theft and economic espionage charges.

-Two of the hackers were Russian spies under the Federal Security Service -- the country's equivalent of the US's FBI, while the others were identified as hired criminals.
+The Justice Department on Wednesday said it had charged four hackers responsible for the second-largest online breach in history.
+Two of the hackers were Russian spies under the Federal Security Service -- the country's equivalent of the FBI in US -- while the other two were identified as hired criminals.

+The spies wanted dirt on politicians, while the hackers for hire scavenged through the spoils for profits.
+The four were charged with wire fraud, trade secret theft and economic espionage.

 Karim Baratov, one of the hackers based in Canada, was arrested on Tuesday, while the other three Russian hackers could be protected from a complicated extradition process.

-"There are no free passes for foreign state sponsored criminal behavior," said Mary McCord, the acting assistant attorney general during a press conference on Wednesday.
+"The involvement and direction of FSB officers with law-enforcement responsibilities makes this conduct that much more egregious," said Mary McCord, the acting assistant attorney general during a press conference on Wednesday.
+"There are no free passes for foreign state sponsored criminal behavior."

+The news is also the latest incident involving Russia hackers, who are also believed to be responsible for influencing the presidential election last year by accessing emails from the Democratic National Committee, Democratic presidential nominee Hillary Clinton and her campaign manager, John Podesta.
+It was enough that President Barack Obama leveled sweeping sanctions against the country for its cyberattacks.

-The two year investigation from the FBI's San Francisco branch accused Russian spies Dmitry Dokuchaev and Igor Sushchinof of helping break into Yahoo to steal information from US government officials, Russian dissidents and journalists.
+The two-year investigation from the FBI's San Francisco branch found Russian spies Dmitry Dokuchaev and Igor Sushchinof helping to break into Yahoo to steal information from US government officials, Russian dissidents and journalists.

 The Russian spies allegedly left Baratov and hacker-for-hire Aleksey Belan the spoils, letting the two cybercriminals use the emails for profit.
-The Yahoo breach is be the largest hacking case ever handled by the US.
+The Yahoo breach is the largest hacking case ever handled by the US government.

 Belan is already one of the FBI's most wanted cyber criminals, with the agency offering a $100,000 reward for his arrest.
 The FBI accused Belan of hacking into three major e-commerce companies between 2012 and 2013, where he allegedly stole millions of accounts and sold the information.
 He was also sanctioned by the Obama administration in relations to Russian hackers meddling with the 2016 election.